Five-point partial waves, splitting constraints and hidden zeros: Introduction

-Historically, extending S-matrix ideas beyond $2\!\to\!2$ scattering was viewed as essential but technically formidable.
-Classic analytic S-matrix treatments already emphasized that multiparticle amplitudes live on a far more intricate multi-sheeted Riemann surface than four-point scattering, with many independent invariants constrained by Gram-determinant relations and with a proliferation of normal and anomalous thresholds \cite{Eden:1966Book}.
-In the late 1960s, five-point amplitudes became a central testing ground: requirement of duality and Regge behavior led to explicit five-point constructions and generalizations of Veneziano/Virasoro-type formulae \cite{Virasoro:1969, Mandelstam:1969}, while multi-Regge theory developed a detailed framework for studying analyticity and factorization of the five-point function \cite{Abarbanel:1972ayr, White:1973, Brower:1974}.
+Extending S-matrix ideas beyond $2\!\to\!2$ scattering is essential but technically formidable.
+Even at tree-level, knowledge of multipoint amplitude can help extract the underlying vertices and construct loop amplitudes perturbatively.
+At least in principle, this points at a systematic examination of perturbative unitarity of amplitudes originating from tree-level S-matrix bootstrap.
+Multiparticle amplitudes are expected to live on a far more intricate multi-sheeted Riemann surface than four-point scattering, with many independent invariants constrained by Gram-determinant relations and with a proliferation of normal and anomalous thresholds \cite{Eden:1966Book}.
+In the late 1960s, five-point amplitudes became a central testing ground: requirement of duality and Regge behavior led to explicit five-point constructions and generalizations of Veneziano/Virasoro-type formulae \cite{Virasoro:1969, Mandelstam:1969}, while multi-Regge theory led to a detailed framework for studying analyticity and factorization of the five-point function \cite{Abarbanel:1972ayr, White:1973, Brower:1974}, mostly in certain limits.
 A major obstruction to a systematic bootstrap at higher multiplicity is that analyticity constraints are no longer captured by a single complex variable: different channel discontinuities can overlap, and consistency requires nontrivial Steinmann relations, which dictate that double discontinuities on overlapping channels vanish, together with generalized optical theorems expressing multiparticle cuts in terms of physical-region amplitudes \cite{Steinmann:1960, Cahill:1973}.
 In practice, these features have made it difficult to write higher-point analogs of the machinery, such as dispersive representations or partial-wave expansions, which are conventionally used to obtain bounds in $2\!\to\!2$ scatterings \cite{deRham:2017avq, deRham:2017zjm, Tolley:2020gtv, Caron-Huot:2020cmc, Sinha:2020win}.

 Even setting aside analyticity, the most basic remaining challenge is unitarity: beyond four points, unitarity becomes genuinely nonlinear and couples different multiplicities through phase-space integrals for loops, so imposing it sharply in a bootstrap-friendly way remains difficult.
 An interesting new route is provided by “hidden zeros’’—special kinematic loci where higher-point amplitudes vanish with a factorization-like structure—because these conditions translate nontrivial higher-point consistency into comparatively tractable algebraic constraints that can be fed into EFT/bootstraps, dramatically shrinking allowed regions and isolating string-like solutions \cite{Bartsch:2024HiddenZeros, Berman:2025splittingregions}.